tipi-build/docs/README.md

 | [rust](/documentation/0100-getting-started-rust)                 | <span class="tag is-warning">alpha</span>          |
 | swift                | <span class="tag is-warning">alpha</span>          |

+_Missing your favorite language ?
+You can support it by adding a fitting [tipi-build/environments](/documentation/0400-environments)._

 ### What can I do with Tipi?
 Tipi is a suite that combines 3 main tools to achieve fast, easy and scalable Rust and C++ development: